All Products

 Prerequisites

-Step 1: Deploy backend Services
+Step 1: Deploy backend services

 1. Log on to the ACS console.
-In the left-side navigation pane, click Clusters.
+In the left navigation pane, click Clusters.

 3. On the Deployments page, click Create from YAML in the upper-right corner.

-1. Sample Template: Select Custom from the drop-down list.
+1. Sample Template: Select Custom.

-YAML configuration file
+YAML configuration reference

 apiVersion: apps/v1